tj-actions/check-manifest/README.md

 ## Example

-- Update the `MANIFEST.in` using the suggesstions from [check-manifest](https://github.com/mgedmin/check-manifest)
+- Update the `MANIFEST.in` using the suggestions from [check-manifest](https://github.com/mgedmin/check-manifest)

 ```yaml
 ...